mykelalvis/FT/Traveller/WORKING/Mongoose/Adventure Class Ships.md

 There is little to disguise the fact that the strike scout is a modification of the traditional Type S design, intended purely for pirates.
-With a double- jump capability, the strike scout is specifically designed to jump into a system, force a merchant vessel to surrender and abscond with its most
+With a double-jump capability, the strike scout is specifically designed to jump into a system, force a merchant vessel to surrender and abscond with its most